ABOUT

 Maëva Berthelot is a choreographer, performer, movement director and teacher whose mode of working unfolds along the threshold between experimental, performative and collaborative approaches.

-Drawing from improvisational and somatic practices, her research ongoingly investigates themes of consciousness, transformation, healing, death and rebirth and finds its roots in a movement practice which explores the multiple layers of the body as well as the invisible systems and structures to which it belongs and with which it interacts.
+Deeply informed by somatic and improvisational techniques, her choreographic research explores themes of consciousness and liminality - realm of thresholds, passages and metamorphosis - and finds its roots in a movement practice which explores the multiple layers of the body as well as the invisible systems to which it belongs and with which it interacts.Berthelot embeds her approach within a fluid and dialogic framework, engaging with a wide array of artists and musicians and fostering the emergence of hybrid projects that challenge forms and seek to blur the boundaries between artistic disciplines.